 Users are responsible for cloud security architecture.
 They cannot leave security to cloud partners or work on an app-by-app basis.
 Instead, cloud security best practice recommends creating enterprise-wide strategies to cover every cloud security risk.

-In other words, companies must build an architecture that protects the assets that matter.
+In other words, companies must build an architecture that protects critical assets.
 Poor cloud security architecture is a fatal flaw in any business security posture.
 But what is cloud security architecture in practice?
 Let's explore how to build that structure and secure cloud resources.

 Cloud security architecture is not a one-size-fits-all approach.
 Cloud implementations vary, with Software-as-a-Service, Platform-as-a-Service, and Infrastructure-as-a-Service all commonly used.
 Security measures depend on what apps are in use, how companies use cloud apps, and who requires access.